Viasat vs. Hughesnet: Comparing The Two Legacy Satellite Connections

 Viasat vs. Hughesnet speeds

-Viasat claims a faster max speed of 150Mbps, 50Mbps more than than Hughesnet's top speed of 100Mbps.
+Viasat claims a maximum speed of 150Mbps, 50Mbps higher than Hughesnet's top speed of 100Mbps.
 However, Viasat's top speed is not available in all locations.
 In fact, depending on your location, you may not be able to get 100Mbps.
 So, if you’re judging on speed alone, you’ll need to check with both providers to find out which residential satellite internet provider offers the fastest service in your area.

 Also, don’t forget the impact that data allowances have on your internet speed.
 Once you hit your monthly data threshold, your speed may be slowed to 3 Mbps or less.
-When it comes down to it, having a plan with a higher data allowance may have a bigger impact on your internet speed than bumping up to a faster speed plan.
+Ultimately, having a higher data allowance may have a greater impact on your internet speed than upgrading to a faster plan.

 Pro tip